 Dr Jonathan Atkinson

-Jonathan has a degree in chemistry and a doctorate in synthetic chemistry from Oxford University.
+Jonathan has a degree in chemistry and a doctorate in synthetic chemistry from Oxford University, UK.
 He is a Fellow of the Royal Society of Chemistry and a Chartered Scientist.
 Jonathan is a member of the Board of HGF Limited and is the head of the Asia Team at HGF.

 Jonathan's practice involves providing commercially-focussed advice on patent origination, patent strategy and portfolio management, licensing and due diligence, prosecuting and defending European patent oppositions, and conducting patent litigation in the UK and Europe.